 If you are involved in a crash you must follow these steps.

-If the police are not attending the scene and your vehicle needs to be moved - phone a tow truck on 8231 5555.
+If the police are not attending the scene and your vehicle needs to be moved - phone for a tow truck on 8116 9209.

-Exchange information with any other driver (or driver's representatives) or other persons involved in the crash, including the owner of any property damaged at the scene.
+Exchange information with any other driver or driver's representatives or other people involved in the crash, including the owner of any property damaged at the scene.

 The information exchanged should include: